stuqdog/gtfs-rust/README.md

 A simple MTA gtfs-rt reader/parser, written in rust.
+Takes `latitude` and `longitude` as command line arguments, returns nearby trains (currently just the yellow lines that I use!).

 Reader beware: this is very much a POC. hacky and overly specific choices abound, and they tend to be oriented around what I personally would find useful.